frederic-perez/AmE-dictionary/dictionary.md

 __prerogative__ :two::shit:
 __prescience__ _n_
 __prescient__ :two::shit:
+__presenteeism__ _n_ The practice of reporting to work despite illness or the inability to focus productively on one's job.
 __preserve__ _A comedy about gorillas in a preserve._
 __preserves__ _A jar of fig preserves._
 __president-elect__ :four::shit: